BloodHound: Six Degrees of Domain Admin¶

 Collect Your First Dataset¶

 BloodHound is a data analysis tool and needs data to be useful.
-The officially supported data collection tool for BloodHound is called SharpHound.
-Download SharpHound or build it from source to collect your first data set.
+There are two officially supported data collection tools for BloodHound: SharpHound and AzureHound.
+Download AzureHound and/or SharpHound to collect your first data set.
 From a domain-joined system in your target Active Directory environnment, collecting your first dataset is quite simple:

 Import and Explore the Data¶

-By default, SharpHound will generate several JSON files and place them into one zip.
+By default, SharpHound and AzureHound will generate several JSON files and place them into one zip.
 Drag and drop that zip into the BloodHound GUI, and BloodHound will import that data.

 Once complete, you’re ready to explore the data.
 Search for the Domain Users group using the search bar in the upper left.
 See if the Domain Users group has local admin rights anywhere, or control of any objects in Active Directory.